dmnks/rpm/tests/README.md

 #### Rootfs

-This backend installs and runs RPM natively from within the root filesystem.
+This backend installs RPM into the root filesystem and runs the `rpmtests` script natively.
 Its suitable for use within development containers that already have RPM's runtime dependencies preinstalled.

 To select this backend, use the CMake option `-DMKTREE_BACKEND=rootfs`.